-The purpose of this module is to introduce the participant to the evidence based approaches in the care of women during pregnancy to help decrease the existing high maternal and perinatal mortality & morbidity in our country.
+Participant learning objective: after completing this module, participants will be able to describe the evidence based approaches in the care of women during pregnancy to help decrease the existing high maternal and perinatal mortality & morbidity in our country.

-Module learning objectives:
+Enabling objectives:

 - 1. Describe focused antenatal care. - 2.
-Provide focused antenatal care to the pregnant woman.

-- 3. Identify and provide care to pregnant women with diseases and complications. - 4.
+Provide focused antenatal care to the pregnant woman. - 3.
+Identify and provide care to pregnant women with diseases and complications. - 4.
 Recognize an emergency situation during pregnancy which requires immediate treatment and urgent referral to a higher level health facility. - 5.
 Describe pre-referral management to a recognized emergency situation.